Samsonite CEO quits after doctorate drama

 "The conclusions drawn in the report about the company and its financial results are incorrect," it said.
 "The company's financial disclosures are an accurate reflection of the strong core fundamentals of the business."

 Following the release of the Blue Orca report last week, Samsonite's shares dropped 21% over two days of trading in Hong Kong.
 They were suspended for most of this week at the company's request.
-After resuming trading on Friday, they jumped more than 10%.
+After resuming trading on Friday, they ended the day almost 10% higher.

 Lorraine Tan, an analyst at investment firm Morningstar, said that Tainwala's resignation was a "needed move" but that "suspicions are likely to linger" following Blue Orca's allegations.